wilsonmar/oss-perf/jenkins.md

    Jenkins makes use of 5 timing codes separated by spaces.
 The first position specifies the minute.
    The second the hour, etc. A code such as "H H(9-10) * * *" specifies runs with H to specify use of a hash calculation of the job name that randomizes a time between 9 and 10 am.

 0. Click on the blue question mark for more detail.

-   PROTIP: "Continuous integration" approaches typically favor "Build after other projects are built" to remove a time window between developers building and Jenkins running tests.

-   WARNING: "Poll SCM" (Source Code Management system) incurs overhead to service checks from Jenkins.

-3. A build job can be also invoked on a schedule.
+0. A build job can still be always be invoked manually anytime.

 0. Click Configure in the context menu or in the left menu.

-A build can be triggered for invocation several ways.

-0. Click the button with the green arrow.

 <a id="Addons">
 ## Build Add-ons</a>
 In a Configure screen: